 For those who attend High Holidays and subsequently join Sinai by the first quarter of the fiscal year, the price of High Holiday seats is applied toward the first year’s membership dues.

 Download the form below and return to the office.

 The month of Elul is a time of introspection for us as we prepare for the High Holidays.
 The Selichot service includes prayers to inspire self-examination, confession, pardon and renewal.

-Rosh Hashanah, Monday and Tuesday, October 3 and 4
+Rosh Hashanah, Monday and Tuesday, September 30 and October 1

 All children-only programs will start on both days of Rosh Hashanah at 11:00 am with the Shofar Service in the Main Sanctuary.